gem/oq-irmt-qgis/svir/help/source/06_download_project_from_platform.rst

     |icon-import-project| Downloading a project from the OpenQuake Platform

 An additional option to access data is by downloading projects shared by others on the OQ-Platform.
-By clicking the *Download project from the OpenQuake Platform*, the above dialog is opened (:numref:`fig-download-project-from-platform`).
+By clicking the :guilabel:`Download project from the OpenQuake Platform`, the above dialog is opened (:numref:`fig-download-project-from-platform`).
 Here, a list of available projects is displayed.
 The list will contain the titles of projects for which the user has been granted editing privileges (their own projects or those